junbolau/coleman_integration_MC/X_0_37/README.md

 - ```modpoly3.txt``` contains the coefficients of the modular polynomial at p=3.
 This is obtained from Drew Sutherland's database of modular polynomials.
 - ```tiny_integrals.ipynb``` contains the calculations of tiny integrals.
+- ```magma_tiny_integrals``` contains the magma code to calculate the Coleman integrals using the Magma implementation by Balakrishnan-Tuitman (https://github.com/jtuitman/Coleman).